About KHA

 Smartboards and Chromebooks are used in our classrooms.
 The mission of the Technology program is to provide a modern learning environment and to boost students’ capabilities of learning anytime and anywhere.
 Online access in classrooms significantly broadens the scope of any learning exercise, triggering information pursuit, creative thinking, communication, and collaboration.

-State Testing: RICAS is administered to all 3rd, 4th, and 5th grade students each spring.
+• RICAS is administered to all 3rd, 4th, and 5th grade students each spring.
 This test is an assessment of student aptitude in the areas of Language Arts (Reading and Writing) and Mathematics.
 The Next Generation Science Assessment is administered to 5th graders each spring.
 Students are expected to meet proficiency levels in all areas of the test.
-KHA’s overall approach to its curriculum is designed to help students achieve at proficient levels on these assessments.
+KHA’s overall approach to its curriculum is designed to help students achieve proficient levels on these assessments.

 Methods of Instruction

-Kingston Hill Academy seeks to impart curriculum in a constructivist frame.
+KHA seeks to impart curriculum in a constructivist frame.
 That is, the students actively construct their understanding while interacting with the content, the teacher and each other.
 They are responsible for their learning.
 The staff is there to guide, to hold high expectations, to organize a series of relevant experiences and to present content and information.
 The staff models appropriately for students and provides multiple opportunities for students to practice new skills and demonstrate success.

 Interested in Enrollment Information?